Marvin Scott: Career

+Scott was nominated by President George W. Bush and was affirmed by the United States Senate to serve on the National Council for the Humanities.
+On one occasion, he chaired the Digital Humanities Committee, where he regularly served as a member.
+He served on the Indianapolis Waterworks Board and during his last year of service as its president until April 2012.
+He served as the governor's appointee to the Mid-West Interstate Passenger Rail Commission until September 2012.
+Scott is an active lifelong board member on the Crossroads of America Council, Boy Scouts of America.
+Scott served on the board of directors for the Indianapolis City Theater.
+At St. Paul's College, located in Lawrenceville, Virginia, Scott created a program for single parents and their children, which received national acclaim.

-Scott was selected as a president participant in the Christian A. Johnson Leadership Seminars and the Johnson Foundation, and as an American Council on Education (ACE) Fellow.
-He has been a National and International consultant in Europe and five countries in Africa.
-Scott has had offices in Heidelberg, Germany and Naples, Italy.
+Scott was selected as a president participant in the Christian A. Johnson Leadership Seminars and the Johnson Foundation.
 In Naples, he served as director of the Boston University overseas education program.
 He has traveled and spoken nationally and internationally.
-He has traveled throughout South America, Europe, China, Japan, Australia, Thailand, The Philippines, Angola, the Congo, and Nigeria.
 Scott also served as a consultant to Gulf Oil in Africa.

-Scott figured prominently in five federal desegregation cases (in the Boston School case as a Court Appointed Expert).
-He currently serves on the Regional and Local Council of the Boy Scouts of America.
 He has been awarded the Paul Revere Patriots Award by the governor of the Commonwealth of Massachusetts, the Silver Beaver Award for distinguished service to the Boy Scouts of America, and an Honorary Doctorate of Law Degree from Martin University.
 Scott was also President of Saint Paul's College for two years, Assistant Chancellor of the Board of Regents for the Commonwealth of Massachusetts for five years, Assistant to the Provost, and Associate Dean and Professor at Boston University for eleven years.
-Scott served as a first, second, and third reader on various dissertations at Boston University.